superduper-io/superduper/docs/content/ai_integrations/sklearn.md

 # Scikit-learn

-`Superduper` allows users to work with arbitrary `sklearn` estimators, with additional support for pre-, post-processing and input/ output data-types.
+`superduper` allows users to work with arbitrary `sklearn` estimators, with additional support for pre-, post-processing and input/ output data-types.

 Read more about this [here](/docs/docs/walkthrough/ai_models#scikit-learn).